 Overview This section explains how to push the IONA Tivoli resource model out to the endpoint where your IONA product is running (Orbix or Artix).
 Pushing out the resource model To push the IONA Tivoli resource model out to the endpoint where your IONA product is running, perform the following steps: 1.
 Add the Tivoli endpoint where your IONA product is installed as a subscriber to the profile manager, and distribute the IONAProfile to this endpoint.
 The resource model should now be running on the endpoint, but it will not yet be able to collect any meaningful data because it needs to be pointed to the servers.conf file.
 2. Return to the directory where you untarred tivoli_install.tar, and change directory to iona/bin.
 3. Run the $import_tll.sh$ script.
 This installs the task library.
 4. Reopen the Tivoli region that you are using on the desktop.
 You should now see a task library called IONAServerTaskLibrary.
 5. Open the task library.
-It contains the following four tasks (also shown in Figure 10): check_deployment configure_provider list_server_commands server_command 6.
-Run the check_deployment task on the endpoint that contains your correctly configured Artix or Orbix installation.
+It contains the following four tasks (also shown in Figure 9): check_deployment configure_provider list_server_commands server_command 6.
+Run the check_deployment task on the endpoint that contains your

+S. Run the check_deployment task on the endpoint that contains your correctly configured Artix or Orbix installation.
 It prints out diagnostics to indicate that it has found your servers.conf file and your server_commands.txt file.
 This task also verifies the contents of these files.

-Figure 10: Contents of the IONA Server Task Library
+Figure 9: Contents of the IONA Server Task Library